 So you are looking to buy a timeshare?
 First off congratulations on finding TUG before making that purchase, you are already well ahead of the game!

 This article is meant to assist folks in answering a very common question everyone has when considering the purchase of a Timeshare.

 Should I buy where I want to go on vacation every year?
 Or should I buy a resort for its ability to trade with other Timeshares?

 As with most questions in the Timeshare industry, the real answer is "It Depends"!

 Not terribly helpful I know, hopefully the remainder of this article that will discuss the pros and cons of each of these decisions can help you make this decision and allow you to purchase the right Timeshare for you!

-Buy where you want to Go!
+Buy a Timeshare where you want to go on Vacation!

 The logic behind buying a timeshare in the location you actually want to use, is that no matter what happens, you will always have the ability to vacation at a destination you and your family will enjoy!
 In this situation you never have to worry about finding an exchange you will like, or having to pay additional exchange fees.
 You will always be able to travel to a destination you know you enjoy!